 - Students who graduate from our program leave with an in-depth knowledge of marine science and real-world skills for success in their future endeavors.

-Oceanography is the interdisciplinary study of the global oceans from shallow coastal areas to the deepest ocean trenches; from the tropics to the polar seas.
-It is usually divided into four sub-disciplines: physical oceanography (the study of waves, currents, tides, and ocean energy), geological oceanography (the study of the sediments, rocks, and structure of the seafloor and coastal margins), chemical oceanography (chemical composition and properties of seawater and how it is affected by physical mixing processes and interactions with the seafloor, the atmosphere, and ocean life), and biological oceanography (marine organisms and their interactions with the ocean environment).
-All of these sub-disciplines are highly interrelated, as well as related to other fields such as meteorology/atmospheric science, geophysics, and ocean engineering.
-As you might expect, biological oceanography shares many aspects with marine biology, but in general is more related to the interactions of ocean life with the marine environment and the other oceanography sub-disciplines, and the distribution and patterns of biological populations in the sea.
+Oceanography is the interdisciplinary study of the global oceans -- from shallow coastal areas to the deepest ocean trenches, from the tropics to the polar seas.
+It is usually divided into four sub-disciplines: physical oceanography (the study of waves, currents, tides, and ocean energy); geological oceanography (the study of the sediments, rocks, and structure of the seafloor and coastal margins); chemical oceanography (the study of the composition and properties of seawater and how it is affected by physical mixing processes and interactions with the seafloor, the atmosphere, and ocean life); and biological oceanography (the study of marine organisms and their interactions with the ocean environment).
+All of these sub-disciplines are highly interrelated, as well as being closely aligned to other fields such as meteorology/atmospheric science, geophysics, and ocean engineering.
+As you might expect, biological oceanography shares many aspects with marine biology, but is generally more focused on the interactions of specific parameters within the marine environment -- paying particular attention to the affects of chemical, physical, or geographic properties of the ocean -- and marine organism distribution and/or the patterns of biological populations in the sea.
 HPU’s oceanography program includes all of the sub-disciplines of oceanography.

 What can you do with an Oceanography degree?